Breast Augmentation (Breast Implants or Fat Transfer) in Boston

 Joan Rivers wrote a wonderful book titled: MEN ARE STUPID…AND THEY LIKE BIG BOOBS.
 If you haven’t read the book yet, consider picking up a copy or browsing through a copy in our office.
 It’s not only hilarious, it also offers great insight into plastic surgery and cosmetic surgery operations with her “straight-talking advice on cosmetic surgery, and better living through looking better.”

 Selecting a breast implant is a blend of science and art, and Dr. Taylor and Dr. Sullivan work closely with each patient to make decisions together.
 Their recommendations for a breast implant size, fill, surface, shape, and style will be based on careful breast measurements, assessment of breast shape, skin quality, each patient's proportions, and patient preferences.
 Breast implant size is referred to as the number of cubic centimeters or "cc's", which measures the exact size or how much volume is in the breast implant.
-A “bra size” or “cup size”, however, is used by department stores or clothing companies and is not objective, as cup size changes with every store.
-A “34 C” at Nordstrom will likely be a much different size than the “34 C” at Victoria’s Secret, depending on whether the store wants you to feel like your breasts are smaller or larger than they actually are.
+One cc is approximately one gram.
+In general, some may consider 200 cc to be approximately one cup size in a bra.
+A “bra size” or “cup size”, however, is used by department stores or clothing companies and is not objective, as cup size changes with every store or brand.
+A “34 C” at Nordstrom or Athleta will likely be a much different size than the “34 C” at Victoria’s Secret, depending on whether the store wants you to feel like your breasts are smaller or larger than they actually are.
 If you don’t like the size written on the label of your bra, cut out the label or try a different department store.
 In our office, patients will be able to see and feel samples of breast implants of various sizes to understand cc's and breast size.

 Breast implants can be filled with either silicone or saline (salt water) - either way, the outer shell is made of silicone.
 Silicone is made from silicon, a naturally occurring element.
 Because of its safety, silicone is used in many medical devices and surgical implants.
 Silicone breast implants are a soft cohesive gel with a natural feeling.
 The cohesiveness of the gel and the fullness of the implant can be selected.
 Patients must be at least 22 years old to have silicone gel breast implants.
 Patients younger than 22 years of age may qualify for silcone implants if they have chest deformities or congenital breast asymmetry.
 The surface of breast implants can be smooth or textured.
 Smooth implants are more commonly used and we, along with many surgeons, have moved away from using textured implants and don’t recommend them.
 Breast implants can be round or teardrop shaped.
 Round implants may provide more fullness of the upper breast while shaped implants may provide more fullness of the lower breast.
 Round implants are more common, and when a woman is standing, round implants have a shape similar to shaped implants while having the advantage of softer less rigid gel.